roff(7) — Linux manual page

 assignment of the next page number (.pn); no-space mode (.ns) and

-restoration of vertical spacing (.rs); the saving (.sv) and
+restoration of vertical spacing (.rs); the saving (.sv) and output

-no-break control character (.c2); shorthand to disable automatic
+control character (.c2); shorthand to disable automatic

 hyphenation (.nh); a condensation of what were formerly six

-different requests for configuration of page “titles” (headers
+different requests for configuration of page “titles” (headers and

-interactive input (.rd), which necessitated buffer-flushing
+input (.rd), which necessitated buffer-flushing (.fl), and was

-(.ex); source file inclusion in its modern form (.so; though
+inclusion in its modern form (.so; though RUNOFF had an “.append”

-RUNOFF had an “.append” control word for a similar purpose) and
+control word for a similar purpose) and early advance to the next

-early advance to the next file argument (.nx); ignorable content
+file argument (.nx); ignorable content (.ig); and programmable

-(.ig); and programmable abort (.ab).
+abort (.ab).

 Third Edition Unix also brought the pipe(2) system call, the